festverse/Fest-Video-Editor/README.md

 ![Video Editor by Fest - Interface](docs/Screenshot.png)

 A professional desktop application built to automate the most tedious parts of editing short-form vertical content (Shorts, Reels, TikToks).
-Everything runs **100% locally and offline** on your machine—no cloud subscriptions, no API keys, and complete data privacy.
+Everything runs **100% locally and offline** on your machine.
+No cloud subscriptions, no API keys, and complete data privacy.

 ## ✨ Core Features